 - 1. Drain the spa as explained in the "Draining Your Spa" section. - 2.
-Briefly (15 seconds) run the air blower to be sure the air blower lines are clear of water. - 3.
-Be sure that all water is removed from the spa. - 4.
-Shut off all electrical power at the breaker box. - 5.
+Be sure that all water is removed from the spa. - 3.
+Shut off all electrical power at the breaker box. - 4.
 Disconnect the equipment module from the spa and bring it to a warm area.
 You should have a qualified electrician disconnect electric.
-Removing the equipment module will also allow the water in the spa lines to drain. - 6.
+Removing the equipment module will also allow the water in the spa lines to drain. - 5.
 Remove the filter element from the filter housing and see that the filter housing is dry.
 If there is water in the filter housing use a sponge to remove the water.
-If the water is left in the filter housing it will freeze and cause the housing to crack. - 7.
+If the water is left in the filter housing it will freeze and cause the housing to crack. - 6.
 Cover your spa with a waterproof, water shedding cover.
 You can use your thermal cover over the spa, but be sure that it is securely fastened and will not accumulate snow.